fractalpublic/litty/README.md

-## The front page for Witty.
-A working clone of ditty
+## the front-end of witty, (soon to be) an entirely working clone of ditty.it.